Al Newman: Coach, manager, and scout (1992–2006)

 Following his playing career, Newman managed the Twins AA team, the New Britain Rock Cats of the Eastern League for the 1996 and 1997 seasons.
 In 1996, his team finished last at 61–81, but showed improvement in 1997, posting a 70–72 record and finishing third to last.
-In the 1997 Arizona Fall League, Newman managed the Sun City Solar Sox finishing second in their division with a 22–23 record. in 1998, he was the bench coach for the Twins' AAA affiliate, the Salt Lake City Buzz.
+In the 1997 Arizona Fall League, Newman managed the Sun City Solar Sox finishing second in their division with a 22–23 record. in 1998, he was the bench coach for the Twins' AAA affiliate, the Salt Lake Buzz.
 From 1999 to 2001, Newman was the manager of the Twins' rookie league Gulf Coast League Twins.
 After a 33–32 record in 2000, Newman added former 1991 World Series teammate Jarvis Brown to his coaching staff.

 In 2002, following Twins manager Tom Kelly's retirement, Newman accepted the job of third base coach (formerly occupied by Ron Gardenhire, who was named the new manager).
 Newman would be the Twins third base coach from 2002 to 2005 and even celebrated in a Twins hype commercial.
 In April 2003, Kirby Puckett had fallen out of favor with the public after a Sports Illustrated article chronicled a personal life much different from his public persona.
 Newman sympathized with his long-time friend, saying, "I'm scared to death for him.
 I'm scared because of his health and about his frame of mind.
 He's a baseball man and the game that gave him everything -- the game that got him out of the Chicago ghetto -- is gone from him now.
 The people who loved him don't love him anymore.
 He's on an island by himself and he's trying to figure out how to get home."
 During the 2003 season, Newman said of pitcher Jamie Moyer "He's like a fine wine, he gets better with age.
 No, actually, he just gets slower."